iamclint/Zeal/README.md

 - `/linkall`
   - **Arguments:** none (pastes into active chat) or `rs` (rsay), `gs` (gsay), `gu` (guildsay), `ooc`, `auc`, `say`
   - **Description:** prints item links if looting window is open.
 The argument options route directly to channel for macros.

+- `/loc noprint`
+  - **Description:** adds noprint argument to /loc, this just sends loc directly to your log.

 - `/log`
   - **Arguments:** `on`, `off`, `output text message with percent converts`